appycodes.

 • Light backend hardening: rate limits, RLS audit, mobile-specific endpoints

-Path B · 12–18 weeks
+Path B · 12 to 18 weeks

-The vibe-coded version got you a beautiful frontend and a clear product idea — but the data lives in fake state, the login is fake, and the payments never went live.
+The vibe-coded version got you a beautiful frontend and a clear product idea, but the data lives in fake state, the login is fake, and the payments never went live.
 We take the UI as the product reference and build the backend, the database and the API surface properly, then build the native app on top.

-• Data model, schema and migrations designed from scratch — not retrofitted
+• Data model, schema and migrations designed from scratch, not retrofitted

-• Production API in Node, Supabase or Laravel — shared by web and native
+• Production API in Node, Supabase or Laravel, shared by web and native

 • Auth, billing, file uploads, search and notifications wired up properly